van conversion cost - Fuller 170 Outpost with Shower Cabinet Copy of untitled 21

 • Professional-grade construction that serves as your build foundation

 Why The Foundation Makes Sense: This approach lets you start van life sooner while spreading costs over time.
-You get professional insulation, flooring, and wall systems that would be expensive and difficult to retrofit later, while leaving room to add cabinetry, appliances, and systems as your budget and needs evolve.
+You get pro-grade insulation, flooring, and wall systems that would be pricey and hard to redo later.
+You still have room to add cabinets, appliances, and systems as your budget and needs change.

-Van Cost Reality Check: A suitable cargo van (Ford Transit 148, Mercedes Sprinter 144, or Ram ProMaster) typically runs $50k to $75k depending on age, mileage, and condition.
-Combined with The Foundation package, you can have a solid start to van life and add components over time as budget allows.
+Van Cost Reality Check: A good cargo van (Ford Transit 148, Mercedes Sprinter 144, or Ram ProMaster) usually runs $50k to $75k based on age, mileage, and shape.
+Together with The Foundation package, you can have a solid start to van life and add components over time as budget allows.

 Real Example #2: The DUO - Complete Adventure Ready

-Moving to complete conversion solutions, The Vansmith's DUO layout represents the sweet spot for many van lifers, typically falling in the $45,000-$75,000 range for the conversion work.
+Moving to full conversion setups, The Vansmith's DUO layout is the sweet spot for many van lifers, usually falling in the $45,000-$75,000 range for the conversion work.

 The DUO Layout - What's Included: